cysouw/diathesis/text/c03_prepositions.md

 ### [ NPA | –NA ] Transitive fabricative {#sec:prepositions-fabricative-accusative}

-This diathesis occurs (among others) with verbs of emotional interactions like *überraschen* 'to surprise' [@Next a].
+This diathesis occurs (among others) with verbs of emotional interactions like *überraschen* 'to surprise' [@next a].
 To understand this diathesis, a distinction is needed between the role of the 'fabricator', who produces the source (here: *Lehrer*, 'teacher') and the role of the 'fabricated product', which induces the emotion (here: *Aufgabe*, 'assignment').
-The fabricator can be expressed with an adnominal genitive ('possessor') of the product [@Next a,b].
-The *mit* prepositional phrase expressing the fabricated product in [@Next a] is a governed preposition [@Next c].
-As a result of the diathesis, the fabricated product is be promoted to nominative subject and the fabricator is removed from the expression [@Next a,b].
+The fabricator can be expressed with an adnominal genitive ('possessor') of the product [@next a,b].
+The *mit* prepositional phrase expressing the fabricated product in [@next a] is a governed preposition [@next c].
+As a result of the diathesis, the fabricated product is be promoted to nominative subject and the fabricator is removed from the expression [@next a,b].
 The experiencer in the accusative remains unchanged.

 :::ex
 a.
 Der Lehrer überraschst mich mit seiner Aufgabe.